 SFCAs usually arise from the failure of a publicly traded company to disclose material information in a timely fashion.
 The information itself may be either good news or bad news.
 In other words, a securities fraud action may be triggered by news that causes the price of a stock to rise (in which case those who sold during the fraud period suffer harm) or by news that causes the price of a stock to fall (in which case those who bought during the fraud period suffer harm).
-There are notable examples of both types of fraud.
-But bad news fraud is far more common because of the way damages are awarded in securities fraud class actions as I explain in detail below.
-Thus, the discussion here is based generally on the premise that securities fraud involves the failure to disclose bad news in a timely way.
+There are notable examples of both types of fraud.2 But bad news fraud is far more common for reasons that I discuss below.

-In a bad news case, the plaintiff class consists of all who purchased the stock in question after an actionable misrepresentation or omission and who hold the stock until some time after corrective disclosure.
-The standard approach to damages in a bad news case is to award the difference between the price paid by the buyer and the market price after corrective disclosure.
-But the price paid by the buyer and the market price after corrective disclosure.
+In a bad news case, the plaintiff class consists of all who purchased the stock in question after an actionable misrepresentation or omission and who hold the stock until some time after corrective disclosure.3 The standard approach to damages in a bad news case is to award the difference between the price paid by the buyer and the market price after corrective disclosure.4

-&lt;sup>6 See, e.g., Basic, Inc. v.
+2 See, e.g., Basic, Inc. v.
 Levinson, 485 U.S. 224 (1988) (good news); Time Warner Securities Litigation, 9 F.3d 259 (2d Cir.
 1993) (bad news).
-There are, of course, many other forms of securities fraud, ranging from those arising in face-to-face dealings to those arising in connection with corporate level mismanagement, but these other actions are seldom amenable to pursuit as class actions.
-In other words, SFCAs invariably arise as a result of an issuer's failure to disclose material information to the market in a timely fashion.